-- Live high, train high – You’ll be very good at training and racing at altitude.
+- Live high, train high — You’ll be very good at training and racing at altitude.
 Expect to never achieve comparable sea-level training paces and race PRs while at altitude.
-Great for runners who gravitate towards high mountain courses, like Leadville, Hardrock, and Wasatch.
+Great for runners who gravitate toward high mountain courses.

 - Live low, train high — Though, physiologically, no gains are made, mentally you will be more prepared for the event as you’ll be familiar with the effects of high altitude on your body and how to pace yourself under those conditions.

-- Live low, train low – The most common scenario.
-Use the suggestions in this piece to help you better prepare for your next event at high altitude.
+- Live low, train low — The most common scenario.
+Use the suggestions in this article to help you better prepare for your next event at high altitude.

 - How have you prepared to run or race altitude?
 What seemed to work or not work well for you?

 - Acclimatization To Altitude.
 Sports-Fitness-Advisor.com.